Alexandre Waldman: VP Business Development and Strategy

 John spent 10 years living, studying and working abroad.
 He speaks fluent French, traveler's Spanish, and basic Mandarin.
 He has a Bachelor's Degree in International Affairs from the American University of Paris and a Masters Degree in Public Policy from the National University of Singapore.

-John has consulted for the World Bank (on entrepreneurship education in Ghana) and the University of California at Irvine (on establishing an African focused research institute).
+John has consulted for the University of California at Irvine (on establishing an African focused research institute).

 John is a Fellow of the Unreasonable Institute and a Global Shaper at the World Economic Forum.